BokGosha/houseplants-coursework/README.md

 # Houseplants
-Сoursework dedicated to the creation of an Internet resource focusing on blockchain technologies.
+Сoursework dedicated to the creation of an Internet resource focusing on houseplants.

 [View site](https://bokgosha.github.io/houseplants-coursework/)